marqhack/medical-student-feedback/README.md

 ## What to do

-*Make sure you have git installed!* You can check by typing <code>git --version<code> into your terminal.
+*Make sure you have git installed!* You can check by typing
+    git --version
+into your terminal.
 If it does anything other than spit out the version, then you'll need to install git.

 Copy the following commands into your terminal: